-2 Warning
+2 WARNING

-- 2.1 Ignition hazards: The use of this test method involves the generation of very high heat flux levels which are capable of causing ignition of some materials such as clothing following even brief exposures.
-Precautions should be taken to avoid accidental ignitions of this type. - 2.2 Toxic fume hazards: The attention of the user of this test is drawn to the fact that the fumes from burning materials often include carbon monoxide.
+2.1 Ignition hazards: The use of this test method involves the generation of very high heat flux levels which are capable of causing ignition of some materials such as clothing following even brief exposures.
+Precautions should be taken to avoid accidental ignitions of this type.

+2.2 Toxic fume hazards: The attention of the user of this test is drawn to the fact that the fumes from burning materials often include carbon monoxide.
 Other more toxic products may in many instances be produced.
 Suitable precautions should be taken to avoid any extended exposure to these fumes.

-3 Definitions
+3 DEFINITIONS

 Certain terms used in this Recommendation require definition for clarity.
-Other fire characteristics terms are also used; these are defined hereunder but relate only to the results of measurements by this specific test method.
+Other fire characteristic terms are also used; these are defined hereunder but relate only to the results of measurements by this specific test method.

-- 3.1 Compensating thermocouple: A thermocouple for the purpose of generating an electrical signal representing long term changes in stack metal temperatures.
-A fraction of the signal generated is subtracted from the signal developed by the stack gas thermocouples. - 3.2 Critical flux at extinguishment: A flux level at the specimen surface corresponding to the distance of farthest advance and subsequent self extinguishment of the flame on the centreline of a burning specimen.
-The flux reported is based on calibration tests with a dummy specimen. - 3.3 Dummy specimen: A specimen used for standardizing the operating condition of the equipment; it should be of roughly 20 mm thickness, $800 \pm 100 \text{ kg/m}^3$ density and should meet the requirements of resolution A.472(XII) as non-combustible. - 3.4 Fume stack: A box-like duct with thermocouples and baffles through which flames and hot fumes from a burning specimen pass.
-Its purpose is to permit measurement of the heat release from the burning specimen. - 3.5 Heat of ignition: The product of ignition delay time and the flux level at the 50 mm position on the specimen; this latter obtained in prior calibration of the apparatus. - 3.6 Heat release of specimen: The observed heat release under the variable flux field imposed on the specimen and measured as defined by the test method. - 3.7 Heat for sustained burning: The product of time from initial specimen exposure until arrival of the flame front and the incident flux level at that same location as measured with a dummy specimen during calibration. - 3.8 Reverberatory wires: A wire mesh located in front but close to the radiating surface of the panel heat source.
-This serves to enhance the combustion efficiency and increase the radiance of the panel. - 3.9 Viewing rakes: A set of bars with wires spaced at 50 mm intervals for the purpose of increasing the precision of timing flame front progress along the specimen.
+- 3.1 Compensating thermocouple: A thermocouple for the purpose of generating an electrical signal representing long-term changes in stack metal temperatures.
+A fraction of the signal generated is subtracted from the signal developed by the stack gas thermocouples. - 3.2 Critical flux at extinguishment: A flux level at the specimen surface corresponding to the distance of farthest advance and subsequent self-extinguishment of the flame on the centreline of a burning specimen.
+The flux reported is based on calibration tests with a dummy specimen. - 3.3 Dummy specimen: A specimen used for standardizing the operating condition of the equipment; it should be roughly 20 mm thickness, $800 \pm 100 \text{ kg/m}^3$ density and should meet the requirements of resolution A.472(XII) as non-combustible. - 3.4 Fume stack: A box-like duct with thermocouples and baffles through which flames and hot fumes from a burning specimen pass.
+Its purpose is to permit measurement of the heat release from the burning specimen. - 3.5 Heat for ignition: The product of the time from initial specimen exposure until the flame front reaches the 150 mm position and the flux level at this position; this latter obtained in prior calibration of the apparatus. - 3.6 Heat release of specimen: The observed heat release under the variable flux field imposed on the specimen and measured as defined by the test method. - 3.7 Heat for sustained burning: The product of time from initial specimen exposure until arrival of the flame front and the incident flux level at that same location as measured with a dummy specimen during calibration.
+The longest time used in this calculation should correspond to flame arrival at a station at least 30 mm prior to the position of furthest flame propagation on the centreline of the specimen. - 3.8 Reverberatory wires: A wire mesh located in front of but close to, the radiating surface of the panel heat source.
+This serves to enhance the combustion efficiency and increase the radiance of the panel. - 3.9 Surface flammability: A numerical means of ranking the ease of ignition and propagation of flame on the surface of materials under conditions assumed by the ranking method.
+In general, the larger the flammability number the more rapid will be the flame involvement. - 3.10 Viewing rakes: A set of bars with wires spaced at 50 mm intervals for the purpose of increasing the precision of timing flame front progress along the specimen.